TriStar Pictures: Logo

 Original Tri-Star logo used from 1984 until 1993 with the release of Cliffhanger.

-The TriStar logo used from 1993 to 2015.
-This logo (in its 2014 form) has an intentional resemblance to sister company Columbia Pictures.
+The TriStar logo was used from 1993 to 2015.
+This logo (in its 2014 form) has an intentionally similar backdrop and wordmark to that of sister company Columbia Pictures.

 TriStar's logo features the winged horse Pegasus (either stationary or flying across the screen).
 The idea came from executive Victor Kaufman and his family's interest in riding horses.
 The original logo was created with the assistance of Sydney Pollack, who was an adviser at Tri-Star.
 The horse in the original filmed logo was the same one used in Pollack's film The Electric Horseman.